UnityHPC/unity-web-portal/CONTRIBUTING.md

 ## Conventions

-This code base is currently using PHP version 7.4.
+This code base is currently using PHP version 8.3.
 All files are required to be linted with PSR-12 standard.
 This repository will automatically check PRs for linting compliance.

+### handling HTTP headers

+* the web page header `LOC_HEADER` should be included before handling HTTP headers
+* all expected headers should be fetched using `UnitySite::array_get_or_bad_request`
+* all headers which are expected to be one of a set of hard coded values should use a switch case where the default case is `UnitySite::bad_request("invalid <header-name>")`

+### admin access control

+All pages under `admin/` should check `$USER->isAdmin()` and do `UnitySite::forbidden($USER, $SQL)` if not admin.
+This should be redundant since the web server should also be doing this on `admin/` as a whole.

+### error messages

+Use `UnitySite::alert` to make a popup.
+Be sure to break out of whatever logic branch you're in.

+### die()

+Don't use `die()`.
+Throw an exception.

 ## Development Environment